 But how do our policies work in practice?
 To get a sense of this, let's consider the last expansion-the longest in recorded U.S. history.
-After taking significant measures to stabilize the economy in the wake of the 2008 financial crisis, the FOMC committed to a period of sustained low interest rates to support the labor market and return inflation to 2 percent.
+After taking significant measures to stabilize the economy in the wake of the 2008 financial crisis, the Fed committed to a period of sustained low interest rates to support the labor market and return inflation to 2%.

 The benefits were material.
 The length and strength of the expansion pushed the unemployment rate to near-historic lows.
-This created real opportunities for a large number of sidelined Americans, many of whom were thought to be permanently out of the labor force or lacking the right skills to work in an evolving job market.13
+This created real opportunities for a large number of sidelined Americans, many of whom were thought to be permanently out of the labor force or lacking the right skills to work in an evolving job market (Aaronson et al. 2019, Abraham and Kearney 2020).